-Once a message that has a value set for the PidTagSwappedToDoStore (section 2.2.1.8) property has been sent, a client that supports sender flags or sender reminders MUST<47> take the following actions.
+Once a message that has a value set for the PidTagSwappedToDoStore (section 2.2.1.8) property has been sent, a client that supports sender flags or sender reminders takes the following actions. <53>

-If the value of PidTagSwappedToDoStore matches the value of PidTagStoreEntryId of the Message object, it MUST swap the contents of PidTagSwappedToDoData and the primary flag location as shown by the mapping in section 2.2.1.7.
-After the operation, the previous contents of the primary flag storage location MUST now be in the secondary flag storage location and vice versa.
-The value of PidLidValidFlagStringProof MUST also be set equal to the value of PidTagMessageDeliveryTime.
+If the value of PidTagSwappedToDoStore matches the value of PidTagStoreEntryId of the Message object, it swaps the contents of PidTagSwappedToDoData and the primary flag location as shown by the mapping in section 2.2.1.7.
+After the operation, the previous contents of the primary flag storage location are now in the secondary flag storage location and vice versa.
+The In addition, the value of PidLidValidFlagStringProof is set equal to the value of PidTagMessageDeliveryTime.

-If the value of PidTagSwappedToDoStore does not match the value of PidTagStoreEntryId, the client MUST clear the PidTagSwappedToDoData property.
+If the value of PidTagSwappedToDoStore does not match the value of PidTagStoreEntryId, the client clears the PidTagSwappedToDoData property.

-In both cases, PidTagSwappedToDoStore MUST be deleted.
+In both cases, PidTagSwappedToDoStore is deleted.